raae/queen.raae.codes/content/landing/go-live/_about.md

 ## Why me?

-I love live streaming, it energizes me and will make you relax and be the human you are.
-Not the robot that often comes out if you were to preparpe a presentation.
+I love live streaming, it energizes me and will make you relax and be your authentic self!

 - I started experimenting with live streaming in 2018,
 - and since 2020 I have live streamed regularly on YouTube: 150+ streams and counting.